A crown restores a tooth to its proper aesthetics and strength. Crowns are indistinguishable from your natural teeth.

 WHAT MATERIALS ARE USED IN MAKING A CROWN?

 Most crowns in our office are made of pure ceramic materials to avoid the use of metals.
 This avoids the unsightly dark lines at the gum level and creates a restoration that is more biocompatible.

 You are a candidate for a crown if you have enough healthy tooth structure above the gum tissue.
 However, if the tooth is lost, implants or bridges are alternative options.

-A forty-five year old female presented to our office with poorly adapted porcelain-metal crowns.
+A 45-year-old female presented with poorly adapted porcelain-metal crowns.
 The crowns were too bulky, causing inflammation of the gums.

 For a more translucent and natural appearance, her existing crowns were removed and replaced with all-ceramic crowns from our laboratory.